jeffreyigims/rust_redis/README.md

         }
         /*
             We can optimize here and handle_write before the next loop iteration to potentially avoid an extra syscall before responding to the client.
-That is, if the client is ready to recieve a response and not still sending pipelined requests.
+That is, if the client is ready to receive a response and not still sending pipelined requests.
         */
         conn.handle_write()?;